kategolden/kategolden.oldwebsite/index.md

 layout: default
 ---

+I'm a journalist in Sydney, Australia.

+At the [The Walkley Foundation](http://walkleys.com),  I work on the Walkley Magazine, comms, and encouraging innovation and data journalism in Australia.
+Recently I ran [this hackathon](http://walkleys.com/editorslab).

-I'm an investigative reporter and the multimedia director at the [Wisconsin Center for Investigative Journalism](http://wisconsinwatch.org), based in Madison.
-I've worked there since 2010 and have helped transform the Center into the scrappy, award-winning organization it is today.
+Until August 2015 I was an investigative reporter and the multimedia director at the [Wisconsin Center for Investigative Journalism](http://wisconsinwatch.org), based in Madison.
+I helped transform it into the scrappy, award-winning organization it is today.

-I am moving to Sydney, Australia, sometime around August 2015.

 A smattering of my work interests: